dowan/canopsis-webcore/doc/FR/fr__brickmanager.rst

 Description
 -----------

-The webmodulemanager tool provides an API to manage bricks :
+The brickmanager tool provides an API to manage bricks :

 It should provides the following commands :